ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 The tags listing page is located at /tags, and each tag itself is located at `/tags/tagname`.
 As you iterate over each tag, you can construct the link to each tag by appending the tag name to /tags/.
 However, since tags might contain spaces or other characters, use the `urlize` function to encode the tag as a URL-safe string.

 ### Hugo Support for Syntax Highlighting of Code
-If you’re publishing posts, you might want to include snippets of code from time to time.
+If you're publishing posts, you might want to include snippets of code from time to time.
 Hugo supports syntax highlighting using a library named [Chroma](https://github.com/alecthomas/chroma),a which is compatible with the popular [Pygments](https://pygments.org/) syntax highlighter.

 To configure this, tell Hugo you want it to use Pygments-style classes when it highlights your code.
 Add this line to `hugo.toml`: